 Table 1: Balance Table for Those in the Control and Treatment Group in Study 1

 Demographic Average Average (Con- Difference

 (Treatment) $\operatorname{trol})$

 Education 2.32 2.38 -0.06

 Age 45.12 46.26 -1.14

-Gender (Female) 0.52 0.49 0.03
+Gender 0.47 0.5 -0.03

 Income 0.78 1.1 -0.32

 Ideology -0.08 0 -0.08

-$- \frac{1}{2} p < 0.001, \frac{1}{2} p < 0.01, \frac{1}{2} p < 0.05$
+$p^{} p < 0.001, p^{} p < 0.01, p^{} 0.05$

-Study 2 ran similar to Study 1, but over 29 days between November 18th, 2019 and February 6th, 2020.
+Study 2 ran similar to Study 1, but over 29 days between November 18, 2019 and February 6, 2020.
 In each survey that was sent in Study 1, we asked respondents in the control group to evaluate the third article they receive a second time, but only after looking for evidence online (using the same directions to search online that participants in Study 2 received).

 This study measures the effect of searching online on belief in misinformation, but instead of running a between-respondent random control trial, we run a within respondent study.
 In this study, participants first evaluate articles without being encouraged to search online.
 Then, they are encouraged to search online to help them re-evaluate the article's veracity.
-This is a conceivably more difficult test of the effect of searching online as individuals have already anchored themselves to their previous response.
+This like a more difficult test of the effect of searching online, as individuals have already anchored themselves to their previous response.
 Literature on confirmation bias leads us to believe that new information will have the largest effect when individuals have not already evaluated the news article on its own.
-Therefore, this study allows us to measure if the effect of searching online is strong enough to change an individual's evaluation of a news article after they have evaluated the article on it's own.
-We did not pre-register a hypothesis, but we did pose this as an exploratory research question in the registered report for Study 1.51 This study was approved by the New York University Committee on Activities Involving Human Subjects (IRB-FY2019-3511).
+Therefore, this study allows us to measure if the effect of searching online is strong enough to change an individual's evaluation of a news article after they have evaluated the article on its own.
+We did not pre-register a hypothesis, but we did pose this as an exploratory research question in the registered report for Study 1.58 This study was approved by the New York University Committee on Activities Involving Human Subjects (IRB-FY2019-3511).